barneycarroll/patchinko/README.md

 Patchinko exposes 4 explicit APIs: `P`, `S`, `PS`, & `D`.
 In general it's easier to work with the overloaded APIs, but explicit is instructive in getting a clear mental model of the different granular operations Patchinko performs under the hood.

-`P` is like `Object.assign`: given `P(target, input1, input2, etc)`, it consumes inputs left to right and copies their properties onto the supplied target
+* `P` is like `Object.assign`: given `P(target, input1, input2, etc)`, it consumes inputs left to right and copies their properties onto the supplied target, *except that:*

-*…except that…*

-If any target properties are instances of `S(function)`, it will supply the scoped function with the target property for that key, and assign the result back to the target.
+* If any target properties are instances of `S(function)`, it will supply the scoped function with the target property for that key, and assign the result back to the target;

-If any target properties are `D`, it will delete the property of the same key on the target.
+* If any target properties are `D`, it will delete the property of the same key on the target;

-`PS([ target, ] input)` is a composition of `P` & `S`, for when you need to patch recursively.
+* `PS([ target, ] input)` is a composition of `P` & `S`, for when you need to patch recursively.
 If you supply a `target`, the original value will be left untouched (useful for immutable patching).

 ## Overloaded